 There is also evidence that certain environmental factors, such as stress, diet, and lifestyle choices, may trigger or worsen the condition.

 The good news is that bipolar disorder is treatable.
 Medications can control the symptoms and sometimes prevent future episodes.

 How Do I Help Someone Cope With Bipolar?

-As we said previously, those suffering with bipolar often find themselves in such dark moods that it can be difficult for them to socialize.
+As we said previously, those suffering from bipolar often find themselves in such dark moods that it can be difficult for them to socialize.

-Seeing as these drops in mood can seemingly appear out of nowhere, without a trigger or warning, it’s not surprising that this can take a serious tole on a person.
+Seeing as these drops in mood can seemingly appear out of nowhere without a trigger or warning, it’s not surprising that this can take a serious toll on a person.

 When your loved one is depressed, he or she may be unable to communicate their feelings.
 If this happens, it is important to let them know how much you care about them.

 While there is nothing you can do to change the situation, you can show your support by being available to listen to them.
-If they don’t want to be around anyone, then you can leave them alone.
+You can leave them alone if they don’t want to be around anyone.

 This can be frustrating for you, as you may feel too worried to leave them alone, especially if they have a history of self-harm.